TopOTheHourBot/TopOTheHourBot/README.md

 ## Requirements

 The bot was written using Python 3.10.
-It's only external requirement is [TwitchIO](https://twitchio.dev/en/latest/) (version 2.4.0 at the time of development).
+Its only external requirement is [TwitchIO](https://twitchio.dev/en/latest/) (version 2.4.0 at the time of development).

 This repository serves only as a public display of the bot's source code, and is not used by the system that hosts the bot.
 The bot is ran using a rudimentary scheduling script, hosted on a [Raspberry Pi](https://www.raspberrypi.org/).